mcpython4-coding/core/doc/tasks.md

 Data driver:
 - item, block, implementation for the other recipes
-- reload data only when needed, so a resource pack / data pack change occured
+- reload data only when needed, so a resource pack / data pack change occurred

 UI:
 - system to create your own WorldGenerationMode, which is dumped to a save-based file